waldronlab/BugSigDBEnrich/inst/www/help.md

 The BugSigDBEnrich app allows the comparison of a list of microbes with [BugSigDB](https://bugsigdb.org/), a manually curated database of microbial signatures from published studies.
-It also enables comparisons with Bugphyzz, which provides annotations of physiological and other bacterial traits.
+It also enables comparisons with [Bugphyzz](https://github.com/waldronlab/bugphyzz), which provides annotations of physiological and other phenotipic bacterial traits.

 ## Input <a name="input"></a>